asingam2017/fa18-516-11/project-paper/report.md

 number of interconnected neurons (or nodes).
 Every neuron in a layer is connected with all the neurons from the previous layer;
 there will be no interaction of neurons within a layer.
-As shown in +@fig:Goodfellow2016, a typical Neural Network contains three layers: input (left), hidden (middle) and output (right) [@Goodfellow2016].
+As shown in +@fig:NeuralNetwork, a typical Neural Network contains three layers: input (left), hidden (middle) and output (right) [@Goodfellow2016].
 The middle layer is called hidden only because the neurons of this layer are neither the input nor the output.
 However, the actual processing happens in the